abdulrahman-2005/worldEncyclo/README.md

 # world encyclopedia project

-It is a project about world and about saving time it is a great way to see hear and interact
+i don.t actually know how to make a readme file so i'm sorry

-# whoaa
+# this is a website
-cool
+this website is a school project, it is about world and countries and informations about it.   actually it must be done with php but i'm sick